mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-07-25-java-8-profiling-sequential-and-parallel-operations-with-jmh-reduce-vs-sum.markdown

 title: "Java 8: Profiling Sequential and Parallel Operations With JMH - A Lesson in JIT Inlining"
 modified:
 categories: blog
-description: Profiling different methods of summing numbers 1 to 100,000,000
+description: JIT inlining and use of parallel() in Java 8 streams
 excerpt: JIT inlining and use of parallel() in Java 8 streams
 tags: [Java 8, JMH, JIT]
 image: